orsburn/SCPViz/README.md

 Tutorial videos on install and operation are cominng.
 Check back here soon.

-This App was created entirely by Ahmed Warshanna as during his training in proteomics and protein informatics as a research specialist in the Orsburn Lab (www.orsburnlab.org).
+This App was created entirely by Ahmed Warshanna during his training in proteomics and protein informatics as a research specialist in the Orsburn Lab (www.orsburnlab.org).